 Finland - Market OverviewFinland-Market Overview

-Finland, an EU member since 1995, has redefined itself from a quiet agricultural based economy to a trend setting, global center for technology and design.
-The country is highly integrated into the global economy with international trade accounting for a third of GDP.
+Finland, an EU member since 1995, has redefined itself from a quiet agriculture and forestry based economy to a trend setting global center for technology and design.
+The country is highly integrated into the global economy with international trade accounting for a third of its GDP.
 Finland’s commercial clout far exceeds its modest population of 5.5 million.
-The IMF estimates Finland’s GDP is about $240 billion with nominal per capita GDP of $43,000 (slightly higher than Canada or German).
+The IMF estimates Finland’s GDP is about $240 billion with nominal per capita GDP of $43,000 (slightly higher than Canada or Germany).
 It is the only Nordic country that uses the Euro.

-Finland shares a 833-mile long border and a complicated history with Russia.
+Finland shares an 833 mile long border and a complicated history with Russia.
 Despite Russia’s occupation of the Crimea region of Ukraine and sanctions and counter-sanctions affecting bilateral trade, Finland maintains an important commercial relationship with its larger, more populous neighbor.
 Many Finnish companies have successful longstanding business operations in Russia.

 Currently, the United States represents the third largest market for Finnish exports and Finland’s seventh largest source of imports.
-Two-way merchandise trade between the U.S. and Finland was up slightly at close to $6.2 billion in 2016, chiefly computer equipment and electronics, transportation equipment, chemicals, forestry products and machinery.
-U.S. goods exports to Finland totaled $1.57 billion and Finnish goods exports to the U.S. totaled . $4.57 billion the same year.
-U.S. service exports to Finland were estimated at $1.8 billion with Finnish service exports to the U.S. reaching $2.1 billion in 2016.
+In 2017 two-way trade in goods and services between the United States and Finland was over $12 billion.
+Two-way trade in goods totaled $7.42 billion, with U.S. goods exports to Finland totaling $1.53 billion and Finnish goods exports to the United States totaling $5.89 billion, chiefly computer equipment and electronics, transportation equipment, chemicals, forestry products, and machinery.
+Two-way trade in services totaled $4.6 billion, with U.S. service exports to Finland totaling $2.1 billion and Finnish service exports to the United States reaching $2.5 billion.

-The European Union makes up more than 60% of Finland’s total trade.
+The European Union makes up more than 60 percent of Finland’s total trade.
 The largest trade flows are with Germany and Sweden.
-Finland’s key export sectors are transportation, electronics, forestry, machinery and chemicals.
+Finland’s key export sectors are transportation, electronics, forestry, machinery, and chemicals.
 Trade policy is managed by the European Union, where trade dependent Finland has traditionally been an advocate for free trade policies.

 Finland Trade Development and Promotion